daysinthesun/qt/README.md

 # qt
 quantitative
-This module gathers data from web sources and preprocess them for model input.
+\n This module gathers data from web sources and preprocess them for model input.